-To display the HRN number on the PDF, do the following:

-Go into Design Mode (in the RPMS-EHR application) and select the Pediatric Growth Charts component.
+To display the Health Record Number (HRN) on the PDF, do the following: Go into Design Mode (in the RPMS-EHR application) and select the Pediatric Growth Charts component.
 Right-click on the component to display a contextual menu, and select the Properties option.
-The application displays the Properties for Well Child Pediatric Growth Charts dialog.
+The application displays the Properties for Well Child Pediatric Growth Charts dialog box.

-Figure 5-8: Properties for Well Child Growth Charts dialog
+Figure 5-8: Properties for Well Child Growth Charts dialog box

-The PrintHRN Value must be set to TRUE.
+The PrintHRN Value must be set to True.
 Exit Design Mode before using the Print Charts button.